 Skip to main content

-This page combines the Groups and Group Prompts sections from the formal specification.
+This page combines the Groups and Group Skills sections from the formal specification.
+In v3.0.0, “Group Prompts” have been renamed to “Group Skills” to align with MCP terminology.

 Groups

-1. Select specific routes from any schema
+1. Select specific tools and resources from any schema

 2. Name the collection for reuse